openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/01-create-project.md

 After the dependencies have been downloaded, and the application has been compiled, note the amazingly fast startup time!
 Once started, you can request the provided Swagger UI in the browser [using this link](https://[[CLIENT_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/swagger-ui).

-You should see the following page:
+You should see the following page, which shows the API of the sample Kogito _Greetings_ service provided by the archetype:

 ![New Kogito Quarkus Web Page](/openshift/assets/middleware/middleware-kogito/new-kogito-quarkus-swagger-ui.png)